christian-posta/ceposta-devops-ose/docs/set-up-gerrit.md

     curl -Lo .git/hooks/commit-msg http://ceposta-public:49157/tools/hooks/commit-msg
     chmod +x .git/hooks/commit-msg

-Note, the URL above to grab the commit-ms is the location of your gerrit installation and "/tools/hooks/commit-msg"
+Note, the URL above to grab the commit-msg is the location of your gerrit installation and "/tools/hooks/commit-msg"

+    NOTE: You may also want to take a look at git-review which is a git plugin that helps interact with gerrit [git-review](http://www.mediawiki.org/wiki/Gerrit/git-review) This can take care of setting up the commit hooks and set up the right branches for review

 Now we should be ready to push to master (we'll pull first to rebase what's already in gerrit)